arpitbbhayani/swe-math-weekly/5/README.md

-# Social Network Memory Crunch Challenge
+# Too Hot, Too Humid, Too Many People

-This is a solution to the problem: https://arpitbhayani.me/math/4
+This is a solution to the problem: https://arpitbhayani.me/math/5

 ## Build and Run